DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "Look there, guy in the middle of crowd.
 You can recognize him by his knight like armour.
-Oh, it seems like he is coming here"
+Oh, it seems like he is coming here."

 Saki took a breath and continued with admiration in her voice.

 "Jeanne-sama is really so cool!
 Despite being a man, his face is prettier than that of most girls here.
 Of course he would be popular.
-And his feminine name is not so bad"
+And his feminine name is not so bad."

 _TL Note:_ Yes you got it right, that's our cute osananajimi :D